 In March 2020, it happened.
 The COVID-19 pandemic hit and suddenly there was no such thing as status quo.
 Providers shifted into a wartime-like survival mode and pharmaceutical companies went into warp speed to develop vaccines and treatments.

-Now that we are several months into living with the pandemic, one thing is clear: Innovation can’t wait.
+Now that we are years into living with the pandemic, one thing is clear: Innovation can’t wait.
 On one hand, it’s a matter of safety for patients and staff, but the real driver is a financial one.
-We are just scratching the surface of financial fallout that has resulted from COVID-19, but it’s not a pretty picture for healthcare.
+The labor shortage will could last for years and we are just scratching the surface of financial fallout that has resulted from COVID-19, but it’s not a pretty picture for healthcare.

-The AHA has projected that America's hospitals are collectively losing $50 billion per month because of the pandemic.
-This is massive financial pressure that will force hospitals to rethink how they innovate as they operate in the COVID-19 area, and beyond.
+The AHA once projected that America's hospitals were collectively losing $50 billion per month because of the pandemic.
+There is massive financial pressure that will force hospitals to rethink how they innovate as they recover from the COVID-19 area, and move forward.

 Imagine a health system that has virtualized the entire experience around seeing a doctor.
-Some have already innovated with mobile AI chatbots that allow patients to set appointments, check in, complete forms, manage referrals, fill prescriptions and prepare for procedures on their mobile devices, without the need to download and learn a proprietary app.
+Some have already innovated with conversational digital assistants that allow patients to set appointments, check in, complete forms, manage referrals, fill prescriptions and prepare for procedures on their mobile devices, without the need to download and learn a proprietary app.
 They are giving patients the consumer experience they want, they have extended their digital footprint beyond the EMR systems of record, and they’re doing more with less.
-That’s not getting turned off in 2022.

 While the reason for all the sudden change is unfortunate for everyone, the silver lining may be what comes out on the other side, a few years from now.
 It’s entirely possible that the innovation clock speed that was forced upon the healthcare industry as a matter of survival results in a reimagined, digital patient experience that was previously only in the domain of conference keynote presentations.

-Advanced, agile technology that’s mobile and simple for patients to use is getting implemented to meet COVID pressure today because it doesn’t take many years and millions of precious dollars to pull off.
+Advanced, agile technology that’s mobile and simple for patients to use is getting implemented to scale engagement horsepower because it doesn’t take many years and millions of precious dollars to pull off.

-Millions of patients are interacting with chatbots to prepare for appointments because of COVID, and it’s unlikely they will want to go back to the old ways of doing business with their healthcare providers.
+Millions of patients are interacting with conversational digital assistants to prepare for appointments because of COVID, and it’s unlikely they will want to go back to the old ways of doing business with their healthcare providers.

 These are challenging times for every business and consumer on the planet.
 For industries like healthcare that had lots of work to do in order to transform into a more patient-friendly operational mode, a global pandemic may be the thing that kicks it into a different gear.